-You have a right to seek compensation from the at-fault driver if you suffered injuries in a car accident caused by someone else.
+If you suffered injuries in a car accident caused by someone else, you have a right to seek compensation from the at-fault driver.
 However, it’s vital to understand how your actions might negatively impact the outcome of your case.
-The jury could diminish the compensation you receive if they determine you share any fault for the crash.
+The jury could diminish your compensation if they determine you share any fault for the crash.

 Sometimes, multiple drivers are responsible for causing an accident.
 One person could have exceeded the speed limit while someone else texted at the wheel of their car.
 If a jury assigns fault to both motorists, the plaintiff could be awarded reduced compensation.